agrc/gis.utah.gov/.github/collaborating.md

 It is used for defining redirects.
 (Such as Internal Redirects and External ones).

 Redirect operations change the original URL to a new one.

+Please run [/src/scripts/format-redirect.mjs](./src/scripts/format-redirect.mjs) after making changes to this file to preserve the formatting.

 #### What is `/public/_headers`?